 Mobile technology has advanced tremendously over the past decade.
 The smartphones we carry today have capabilities that would have been considered science fiction just a few years ago.
+But what is driving this rapid pace of innovation in the mobile domain?
+In large part, the answer is machine learning.

 This burgeoning field, fueling a $614.23 billion mobile app market by 2025, empowers systems to learn and improve from experience without being explicitly programmed.